-The original scanned image is displayed in the upper window and the newly recognized ENF file appears below it.
+The original scanned image is displayed in the upper pane and the newly recognized SmartScore version appears below it in white. file appears below it.
 Use the scroller bars, mouse wheel, or arrow keys on your keyboard to scroll up and down the page.